xuankimtran/docs-1/pages/katalon-studio/docs/ddt-at-test-case-level.md

   1. Add the test case above to a test suite.
   2. To conduct **Data Binding**, in the test suite editor, click **Show Data Binding**.
 By default, this section shows the **Data binding** section from the test case added in Step 1.
       <img src="url" width="70%" alt="Default data binding section">
   3. Select the data binding level.
-Katalon allows you to select the data binding level at the Test Case (TC) level or at the Suite Test Case (STC) level.
+Katalon allows you to select the data binding level at the Test Case (TC) level or the Suite Test Case (STC) level.

       <img src="url" width="70%" alt="Data Binding Options">